 Now, you do need to make sure that the battery has a charge and that you turn on the microphone before you start recording.
 Because this is powered using a very small battery, the gain is very low.
 It’s the least sensitive of all the lavalier microphones that I own.
 That’s a good thing if you’re recording in a really noisy location, but it also means that you need to place the mic closer to your mouth or add gain.
 When using the Sony ICD ux-560, I found that setting the mic sensitivity setting to Medium gave me the best results when using the ATR 3350iS.

 I’ve not had a chance to test this microphone on my phone, it does come with a handy TRS to TRRS connector, but I’d not be surprised if I need a decent amount of gain to make the recording audible.
 And I doubt my phone(s) would provide that gain.
 Compared to the Movo, which I presume is the cheaper knockoff of the ATR 3350iS and which is terminated by a TRRS 3.5mm plug, the ATR 3350iS is better built.
 The cord is not as flimsy, and the connection feels well built.

 The ATR 3350iS lavalier microphone come with a 20ft cord that is great if you need it, but cumbersome is you don’t.
 A low sensitivity mic, great for recording in really noisy locations.
 But, it does need a decent amount of gain.
 Works very well with the Sony ICD ux-560 and has impressive sound.
 Overall, good clip-on mic for the price.
-Here’s the Amazon link.
+Here’s the Amazon link to this lav mic.
 As always, please keep us in mind for all of your academic transcription services needs.